amra0760/about-amr/README.md

 ### Student
 #### High School of Telecommunications Arts and Technology
 ##### amra0760@hstat.org
 Amr Almaz was born in Egypt and moved here when he was seven.
 He currently is in high school and enjoys playing and watching **Basketball** in his free time.
 His dream is to be in the in _NBA_ when he grows up and he won't ever give up on it no matter what.
 As of now though he is working hard to get a basketball scholarship.
-Right now though he justs wants passget all 90s on his report card.
+Right now though he justs wants get all 90s on his report card.
 His favorite subjects in school are:
 * Math
 * Gym
 * Science